UB-ANC Drone: A Flexible Airborne Networking and Communications Testbed

 \subsection{Abstract}

-We present the University at Buffalo's Software-Defined Airborne Networking and Communications Testbed (UB-ANC).
-UB-ANC is an open software/hardware platform that aims to facilitate rapid testing and repeatable comparative evaluation of various airborne networking and communications protocols at different layers of the network protocol stack.
-In particular, it combines quadcopters capable of autonomous flight with USRP E310 embedded software-defined radios (SDRs), which enable flexible deployment of novel communications and networking protocols, and real-time reconfigurable cognitive radio frequency (RF) links.
-This is in contrast to existing airborne network testbeds, which typically rely on inflexible off-the-shelf radios based on fixed standards and protocols, e.g., IEEE~802.11 (Wi-Fi) or IEEE~802.15.4 (Zigbee).
+We present the University at Buffalo's Airborne Networking and Communications Testbed (UB-ANC).
+UB-ANC is an open software/hardware platform that aims to facilitate rapid testing and repeatable comparative evaluation of airborne networking and communications protocols at different layers of the protocol stack.
+It combines quadcopters capable of autonomous flight with sophisticated command and control capabilities and embedded software-defined radios (SDRs), which enable flexible deployment of novel communications and networking protocols.
+This is in contrast to existing airborne network testbeds, which rely on standard inflexible wireless technologies, e.g., Wi-Fi or Zigbee.

-UB-ANC is designed with emphasis on modularity in terms of both hardware and software, which makes it highly customizable.
-It is built on two open-source frameworks, namely, GNU Radio for the physical and medium access control layers and C++~Qt for the higher layers of the network protocol stack including the network, transport, and application layers.
-In this paper, we present the hardware and software architectures underlying UB-ANC, describe the implementation and operation of its most important components, and discuss how these components can be modified to achieve desired behaviors.
+UB-ANC is designed with emphasis on modularity and extensibility, and is built around popular open-source projects and standards developed by the research and hobby communities.
+This makes UB-ANC highly customizable, while also simplifying its adoption.
+In this paper, we describe UB-ANC's hardware and software architecture.